Source: Photo by Erick Arce

 Its objective is to establish commitments and frameworks for action to conserve biological diversity as well as to promote the fair and equitable sharing of the benefits arising from the utilization of genetic resources.

-This year, COP16 will take place in Cali, capital of the department of Valle del Cauca (Colombia), between October 21 and November 1, 2024.
+This year, COP16 took place in Cali, capital of the department of Valle del Cauca (Colombia), between October 21 and November 1, 2024.

 More information about the COP